-If your computer is connected with internet, it automatically synchronizes time with the Windows time server.
-However, sometimes, the clock doesn’t show the accurate time and that could cause some issues.
-You could then change time manually by clicking on “change data and time settings”.
+If your computer is connected with the Internet, it automatically synchronizes the local computer time with the Windows time service.
+However, sometimes, the system clock doesn’t show the accurate time and faces issues while syncing with the network time protocol or NTP servers.

-It opens the “Date and Time” window.
-You can see the current time zone.
-Time zone is based on your current location.
-If you travel frequently from one country to another then it is advisable to either use Windows additional clock setting or change the time zone according to location.
+The Date and Time window will pop up.
+You can then see the current time zone.
+The default Time zone is based on the location of your IP address.
+If you travel frequently from one country to another, it is advised to either use Windows additional clock setting or change the time zone according to location.

-Go to Internet time tab.
-Here you will see the synchronization settings.
-It displays information about last synchronization and when the next sync will happen.
+Go to the Internet time tab.
+Here, you will see the time synchronization settings.
+It displays the information about the last time synchronization and when the next resync will happen.Note

-To change the current server, click on “Change settings” button.
-(In screenshot below computer is set to automatically synchronize with ‘time.nist.gov’, I applied this setting before writing this article.
-In your computer current server should be ‘time.windows.com’).
+To change the current time server, click on Change settings button.
+(In the screenshot below, the computer is set to automatically synchronize with time.nist.gov.
+I applied this setting before writing the article.
+In your computer, the current time server should be time.windows.com).

 Here you can choose the server.
 Click on drop down and the list of servers will appear.
 The server time.windows.com is the default one and is maintained by Microsoft itself.
-The other four servers are maintained by National Institute of Standards and Technology in the US.Also Read: Windows 7 is Breathing its Last: Microsoft Reveals
+The other four servers are maintained by the National Institute of Standards and Technology (NIST) in the US.Also Read: Windows 7 is Breathing its Last: Microsoft Reveals

-Choose any one of the given servers.
+Choose any one of the given time servers.
 All are equally recommended.
 Click on Update now and then on OK.

 That’s it.
-Your Windows clock is synchronized with NIST server.
+Your Windows clock is synchronized with the NIST server.
 It still performs synchronization once in a week as done previously by Windows default server.Other Stories: 10 Brilliant Command Prompt (CMD) Tricks for Microsoft Windows You Probably Don’t Know About

 You can also run the Windows Time Service tool or W32tm.exe to to configure the Windows Time Service settings.